molpopgen/md2Canvas/README.md

 * You need to learn `markdown`.
 Fortunately, that is relatively rather easy.
   In fact, `Rstudio` users, etc., will already know the basics here.
-* Knowledge of LaTeX and Python add considerable value.
+* Knowledge of LaTeX and Python add considerable value, but some people may be unfamiliar with one or both.

 ## General comments